mohdmuiz11/WashNClean/README.md

 ### Figure 4 : UI Frequently-Asked Question (FAQ)
 ![FAQScreen](https://user-images.githubusercontent.com/94210480/150668244-6bf24703-b4e8-46a8-897d-c18b906317b2.png)
+> After user clicks the FAQ icon, it will direct them to FAQ screen.
+In here, we apply the scrollview function so it can ease the user to scroll and look up for any relatable question that they need to see.

 ### Figure 5 : UI Weather Site
 ![WeatherScreen](https://user-images.githubusercontent.com/94210480/150668247-79b730c4-7500-4bd8-80c1-3b06d71f67e3.png)
+> After user clicks the Weather icon, they will be navigated to Weather screen where in here, user can see the

 ### Figure 6 : UI Profile
 ![ProfileScreen](https://user-images.githubusercontent.com/94210480/150671408-a4268c2e-192e-4348-bf53-fa4d0692d5b1.png)